PavelKisliak/BitSerializer/README.md

 ```

 ### Serialization to streams and files
 All archives in the BitSerializer support streams as well as serialization to files.
-In comparison to serialization to 'std::string', streams/files also supports UTF encodings.
+In comparison to serialization to `std::string`, streams/files also supports UTF encodings.
 BitSerializer can detect encoding of input stream by BOM ([Byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark)) and via data analysis, but last is only supported by RapidJson, PugiXml and CSV archives.
 The output encoding and BOM is configurable via `SerializationOptions`.
 The following example shows how to save/load to `std::stream`:
 ```cpp